 Get Up! graduates are creating solutions to environmental problems while boosting awareness and participation in sustainable urban agriculture.

-Our Get Up! alumni can be found at the following projects
+Get Up! alumni can be found at the following projects:

 18th & Rhode Island Garden

 The Garden at AT&T Park

 Graze the Roof at Glide Memorial

 Natural Areas Program

 Nature in the City